BartMassey/advent-of-code-2020/day17/README.md

 Exercise in difficult debugging, mostly.

-Reduced copy-paste in my solution by using const generics.
+Reduced copy-paste in my solution by using const generics (became part of stable Rust with 1.51 in late March).
 Fun.
-Requires nightly to compile.
-Easiest way is probably

-    rustup override set nightly

-in this directory.

 ---